Bismuth vanadate: Properties

-Most commercial bismuth vanadate pigments are based on monoclinic (clinobisvanite) and tetragonal (dreyerite) structures though in the past two phase systems involving a 4:3 relationship between bismuth vanadate and bismuth molybdate (Bi_{2}MoO_{6}) have been used.
+Most commercial bismuth vanadate pigments are based on monoclinic (clinobisvanite) and tetragonal (dreyerite) structures though in the past two phase systems involving a 4:3 relationship between bismuth vanadate and bismuth molybdate (Bi2MoO6) have been used.

-As a photocatalyst

-BiVO_{4} has received much attention as a photocatalyst for water splitting and for remediation.

-In the monoclinic phase, BiVO_{4} is an n-type photoactive semiconductor with a bandgap of 2.4 eV, which has been investigated for water splitting after doping with W and Mo.
-BiVO_{4} photoanodes have demonstrated record solar-to-hydrogen (STH) conversion efficiencies of 5.2% for flat films and 8.2% for WO_{3}@BiVO_{4} core-shell nanorods (highest for metal-oxide photo-electrode) with the advantage of a very simple and cheap material.

 Production

 While most CICPs are formed exclusively through high temperature calcination, bismuth vanadate can be formed from a series of pH controlled precipitation reactions.
 These reactions can be carried out with or without the presence of molybdenum depending on the desired final phase.

-It is also possible to start with the parent oxides (Bi_{2}O_{3} and V_{2}O_{5}) and perform a high temperature calcination to achieve a pure product.
+It is also possible to start with the parent oxides (Bi2O3 and V2O5) and perform a high temperature calcination to achieve a pure product.